sorbet/sorbet/website/docs/faq.md

 No.

-Duck typed code relies on the partial interface of an object to determine if it's safe to use the object.
+Duck typed code relies on the partial interface of an object to determine if it's safe to use.
 For example, Rack middleware accepts any object that has a `call` method which takes one argument and returns a tuple representing an HTTP response.

 Sorbet does not support duck typing either for static analysis or runtime checking.